ProElbs/symfony-starter/README.md

 make install
 ```

 You should now have access to the [Homepage](http://localhost/).
+If localhost doesn't work, go on 127.0.0.1 in your browser.
+If this ip works, then you probably have trouble into your /etc/hosts or somewhere else, please check ask google / GPT.
+You can also open an issue and i'll try to reproduce.

+### Next
 Take a look to the Makefile to see all amazing targets available !

-*Note: The current PHP stable version is 8.3.6, if you want to change it, look into Dockerfile > php:8.3.6-fpm*
+*Note: The current PHP stable version is 8.4.3, if you want to change it, look into Dockerfile > php:8.4.3-fpm*

+*Same for Node, Nginx and MariaDB*

 ## Running the tests